Have you been injured while using public transport?

 - Phone the TAC on 1300 654 329 to report the accident and the injuries you suffered.
 You will then be sent a claim form which must be completed, signed and returned to the TAC within 12 months of the accident

-- Seek legal advice on your entitlement to medical expenses, loss of wages and lump sum compensation.
+- Seek expert legal advice on your entitlement to medical expenses, loss of wages and lump sum public transport accident compensation